PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_backup/README.md

 ```
 kubectl port-forward service/px-backup-ui 8080:80 --namespace px-backup
 ```
+  **Note**
-  **Note** if you have not already set up a connection context on this machine, copy the config file from the .kube directory of the machine that you run terraform commands from, e.g.
+  If you have not already setup a connection context on this machine, copy the config file from the .kube directory of the machine that you run terraform commands from, e.g.
 ```
   scp azuser@<hostname>:/home/azuser/.kube/config C:\Users\cadkin\.kube\config